The Paris Review: 20th century

+Postwar-World War II Paris offered a vibrant and affordable literary scene that attracted many writers on the G.I.
+Bill and provided creative independence from the U.S. publishing establishment.
 An editorial statement by William Styron in the inaugural Spring 1953 issue described the magazine's intended aim:

 The Paris Review hopes to emphasize creative work—fiction and poetry—not to the exclusion of criticism, but with the aim in mind of merely removing criticism from the dominating place it holds in most literary magazines. […] I think The Paris Review should welcome these people into its pages: the good writers and good poets, the non-drumbeaters and non-axe-grinders.
 So long as they're good.

 The Reviews founding editors included Humes, Matthiessen, Plimpton, William Pène du Bois, Thomas Guinzburg, and John P. C. Train.
 The first publisher was Prince Sadruddin Aga Khan.
-Du Bois, the magazine's first art editor, designed the iconic Paris Review eagle to include both American and French significance: an American eagle holding a pen and wearing a Phrygian cap.
+Du Bois, the magazine's first art editor, designed the iconic Paris Review eagle to include both American and French representation: An American eagle holding a pen and wearing a Phrygian cap.

-As later revealed by Matthiessen, he had been employed by the Central Intelligence Agency during the magazine's founding and used The Paris Review as a cover for his work in Paris.
-Historians such as Frances Stonor Saunders have noted that while the Review itself was not directly funded by the CIA, it operated within the same postwar network of literary and cultural institutions supported by the CIA-backed Congress for Cultural Freedom (CCF).
-Archival records indicate that The Paris Review occasionally benefited indirectly through the sale of reprints to CCF-affiliated journals such as Encounter and Preuves, and by sharing contributors and editors with those magazines.
-Matthiessen later expressed regret for his CIA involvement, maintaining that The Paris Review remained editorially independent and was never directed by U.S. government interests.

 The magazine's first office was located in a small room of the publishing house Éditions de la Table ronde.
 Other notable locations of The Paris Review include a Thames River grain carrier anchored on the Seine from 1956 to 1957.
 The Café de Tournon in the Rue de Tournon on the Rive Gauche was the meeting place for staffers and writers, including du Bois, Plimpton, Matthiessen, Alexander Trocchi, Christopher Logue, and Eugene Walter.

 The first-floor and basement rooms in Plimpton's 72nd Street apartment became the headquarters of The Paris Review when the magazine moved from Paris to New York City in 1973.
 The magazine's circulation was 9,700 in 1989.